chandrika1645/FormBuilder/README.md

 ### **User-Friendly Experience**
 - Responsive and easy-to-use interface.
-- Quick preview before downloading the final PDF.

 ---

 ## 🔄 **How It Works**

 1. **Design the Template**: Use the drag-and-drop interface to create a structured template.
-2. **Inject Data**: Upload a JSON file with relevant customer or form data.
-3. **Generate PDF**: The system replaces placeholders with JSON values and downloads the formatted PDF.
+2. **Generate PDF**: The system replaces placeholders with JSON values and downloads the formatted PDF.

 ---